caiiiycuk/js-dos-docs/Writerside/topics/Deployment.md

 # Deployment

-Currently, sockdrive reporistory has only one active deployment, is `sockdrive.js-dos.com:8001`.
+Currently, the sockdrive repository has only one active deployment at `sockdrive.js-dos.com:8001`.
 Geographically it is located in Europe, because of that speed can vary between regions.

-We are looking forward to maintainers from other regions.
+We are looking for maintainers from other regions.
 If you want to create a sockdrive mirror, please let me know.

 ## New deployment

-You are also able to create your own sockdrive server with own drives, and run it locally or globally.
+You can also create your own sockdrive server with your own drives, and run it locally or globally.

-sockdrive server should work fine on any linux distribution like Ubuntu.
+The sockdrive server should work fine on any linux distribution like Ubuntu.
 Download the [**server**](https://cdn.dos.zone/custom/tools/sockdrive-backend-15.11.2024.zip) and unpack it somewhere.

 Folder structure: